What Is an Education Degree?

 Associate Degree in Education

 Individuals who want to become childcare workers, homeschool teachers, or substitute teachers benefit from associate degrees in education.
-Learners with associate degrees in education can also transfer into bachelor's degrees in the field.
+Learners with associate degrees in education can also transfer into bachelor’s degree programs in the field.

 What’s the Difference Between an AA and an AS in Education?